Lasik Eye Surgery

 The tests are mostly done on the day of the procedure.
 The entire preoperative assessment process may take about 1-2 hours.

-- The surgical procedure is relatively simple and takes only about 10-15 minutes for both the eyes.
+- The surgical procedure is relatively simple and takes only about 10-15 minutes for both eyes.

 - The anaesthetic drops are first instilled to cause numbing of the eye.
 This may give rise to a slight burning sensation as soon as the drops are instilled.

-- A speculum (Clip) is placed to separate the eyelids and to prevent the patient from closing the eye during the procedure.
+- A speculum (Clip) is placed to separate the eyelids and to prevent the patient from closing the eyes during the procedure.
 The patient is asked to focus on a flashing red light

 - An instrument known as the microkeratome is then used to raise a thin flap (120-140µ) of the cornea.
 The red light may transiently disappear during this process.
 Alternatively the latest technique for making the flap is using a femtosecond laser (INTRALASE) to make a highly precise and customized flap.